finbourne/lusid-sdk-csharp/sdk/docs/CalendarsApi.md

             var apiInstance = new CalendarsApi(config);
             var scope = "scope_example";  // string | Scope of the calendars
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The AsAt datetime at which to retrieve the calendars (optional) var page = "page_example";  // string? | The pagination token to use to continue listing calendars from a previous call to list calendars.
 This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the \"Calendar\" domain to decorate onto the calendar,               These take the format {domain}/{scope}/{code} e.g. \"Calendar/System/Name\". (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
+If a pagination token is provided the sortBy, filter, and asAt fields              must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the \"Calendar\" domain to decorate onto the calendar,               These take the format {domain}/{scope}/{code} e.g. \"Calendar/System/Name\". (optional) var filter = "filter_example";  // string? | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)